EGI-Federation/fedcloud-documentation/source/introduction.rst

-If eScience Personal certificate is not available in your country, then obtain a certificate from a regular `https://www.eugridpma.org/members/worldmap/ <IGTF CA>`_ (this requires personal visit at the CA).
+If eScience Personal certificate is not available in your country, then obtain a certificate from a regular `https://www.eugridpma.org/members/worldmap/ <IGTF CA>`_ (this may require a personal visit at the CA).

 Join pilot VO
 ^^^^^^^^^^^^^